Medical Research Council Proximity to Discovery: Industry Engagement Fund

 2. Single Cell Handling

 3. Gene Editing

-20% will be used to deliver our “Experts in Residence” scheme aimed at embedding industrial expertise in key sectors within our research community.
+Funding will also be used to deliver our “Experts in Residence” scheme aimed at embedding industrial expertise in key sectors within our research community.

 Proposals must support MRC-related science areas.
 Funding is not intended to support staff exchange with University of Oxford spin out companies.

 Proximity to Discovery will pay for direct costs only.
-Funds must be incurred by Oxford, and not by an industry partner.
+Costs must be incurred by Oxford, and not by an industry partner.

 Chair: Professor Matthew Wood

 Dr Adam Stoten

 Ms Leila Whitworth